About

 Before I ever picked up a camera, I learned something that’s stayed with me ever since: communication isn’t just verbal.

-English is my third language.
+I was born in the United States, and English became my third language.
 Growing up, I learned to understand people through movement, timing, and behavior — long before words felt reliable.
 Silent and near-silent films, classic animation, and later kung fu cinema made that clear to me early on.
 You didn’t need dialogue to understand what was happening.
 You could feel it.

 Sports work the same way.